 The Hazard Ratio (HR) comparing CAB LA vs TDF/FTC and a 95% confidence intervals will be estimated using a Cox proportional hazards model with treatment arm as the only covariate, stratified by site using data from steps 1 and 2 only.
-We will test the hypothesis Ho: HR = 1.0 versus Ha: HR $\neq$ 1.0 using $\alpha$ = 0.05.
+As outlined in greater detail in the Statistical Analysis Plan, version 2.0, dated June 9, 2020, and the HPTN 084 COVID Disruption document, prespecified intervals of COVID-19 disruption may be administratively censored from the analysis using the Anderson-Gill counting process formulation of the Cox model.
+We will test the hypothesis Ho: HR = 1.0 versus Ha: HR \neq 1.0 using α = 0.05.
+If the number of events is small (<40) then the p-value will be confirmed using a permutation test based on 100,000 random permutations of the treatment assignments; if there is a meaningful difference between the permutation and asymptotic procedures, the permutation p-value will be used.
 Treatment efficacy will be estimated as TE = 1 - HR.